ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 A new Folder in Explorer that shows all One Drive folders shared with you.

-New PDF, photoshop preview in Files.
+New File Previews new file types -New PDF, photoshop preview in Files.

 Activity Center in Sync Client - insight into what's going on.